David Poyer-Contact information

 With best wishes --

 DAVID POYER was born in DuBois, Pennsylvania in 1949.
 He grew up in Brockway, Emlenton, and Bradford, and graduated from Bradford Area High School in 1967.
 He graduated from the U.S. Naval Academy at Annapolis in 1971, and later received a master's degree from George Washington University.

 His active and reserve naval service included sea duty in the Atlantic, Mediterranean, Arctic, Caribbean, and Pacific, and shore duty at the Pentagon, Surface Warfare Development Group, Joint Forces Command, and in Saudi Arabia and Bahrain.
 He retired from the Joint Forces Command as a captain, with the Defense Superior Service Medal as his highest award.

-Poyer began writing in 1976, and is the author of over forty books, including THE MED, THE GULF, THE CIRCLE, THE PASSAGE, TOMAHAWK, CHINA SEA, BLACK STORM, THE COMMAND, THE THREAT, KOREA STRAIT, THE WEAPON, THE CRISIS, THE TOWERS, THE CRUISER, TIPPING POINT and ONSLAUGHT, best-selling Navy novels; THE DEAD OF WINTER, WINTER IN THE HEART, AS THE WOLF LOVES WINTER, and THUNDER ON THE MOUNTAIN, set in the Pennsylvania hills; and HATTERAS BLUE, BAHAMAS BLUE, LOUISIANA BLUE, and DOWN TO A SUNLESS SEA, underwater adventure.
+Poyer began writing in 1976, and is the author of nearly fifty books, including THE MED, THE GULF, THE CIRCLE, THE PASSAGE, TOMAHAWK, CHINA SEA, BLACK STORM, THE COMMAND, THE THREAT, KOREA STRAIT, THE WEAPON, THE CRISIS, THE TOWERS, THE CRUISER, TIPPING POINT, ONSLAUGHT, HUNTER KILLER, and DEEP WAR, best-selling Navy novels; THE DEAD OF WINTER, WINTER IN THE HEART, AS THE WOLF LOVES WINTER, and THUNDER ON THE MOUNTAIN, set in the Pennsylvania hills; and HATTERAS BLUE, BAHAMAS BLUE, LOUISIANA BLUE, and DOWN TO A SUNLESS SEA, underwater adventure.
 Other noteworthy books are THE ONLY THING TO FEAR, a historical thriller, THE RETURN OF PHILO T. McGIFFIN, a comic novel of Annapolis, and the three volumes of The Civil War at Sea, FIRE ON THE WATERS, A COUNTRY OF OUR OWN, and THAT ANVIL OF OUR SOULS.
-He's also done two well-reviewed sailing novels, GHOSTING and THE WHITENESS OF THE WHALE, and several nonfiction books.
-Two books appeared in 2016, ONSLAUGHT and ON POLITICS AND WAR, co-authored with Arnold Punaro.
-HUNTER KILLER, the next Dan Lenson novel, will appear in late November from St. Martin's/Macmillan.
+He's also done two well-reviewed sailing novels, GHOSTING and THE WHITENESS OF THE WHALE, and several nonfiction books, as well as oral history (HAPPIER THAN THIS DAY AND TIME) and nonfiction.
+OVERTHROW, the next Dan Lenson novel, will appear in December 2019 from St. Martin's/Macmillan.
 And just out is HEROES OF ANNAPOLIS, nonfiction about fourteen U.S. Naval Academy graduates who made history.

-Poyer's work has been translated into Japanese, Dutch, Italian, and Serbo-Croatian, recorded for audiobooks, published as ebooks, selected by the Literary Guild and Doubleday Book Club, etc. Rights to several properties have been sold or optioned for films.
+Poyer's work has been translated into Japanese, Dutch, Italian, Serbo-Croatian, and Hungarian, recorded for audiobooks, published as ebooks, selected by the Literary Guild and Doubleday Book Club, etc. Rights to several properties have been sold or optioned for films.